srikanthjg/Clutterless/examples/README.md

 # Configuration Examples

-This directory contains example configuration files for different LLM providers supported by the LLM Tab Grouper extension.
+This directory contains example configuration files for different LLM providers supported by the Clutterless extension.

 ## Overview